Talmadge Memorial Bridge: History

 The original Talmadge bridge was a cantilever truss bridge built in 1953.
-It later became functionally obsolete.
-The bridge eventually became a danger for large ships entering the Port of Savannah, home to the largest single ocean container terminal on the U.S. eastern seaboard, and the nation's fourth-busiest seaport.
-A replacement better able to accommodate maritime traffic was completed in March 1991.
-The new Talmadge Memorial bridge is a cable-stayed bridge.
+By the 1980s, it had become functionally obsolete with only two lanes and no median and also became a danger for large ships entering the Port of Savannah, home to the largest single-ocean-container terminal on the U.S. eastern seaboard, and the nation's fourth-busiest seaport.
+Because of this, plans to replace the bridge began in the early 1980s.
+Construction on a four-lane-wide cable-stayed span began in 1987, and was completed in March 1991.

 Name

 Shipping under the Talmadge Memorial Bridge.
 Piers (vertical supports) of the original 1953 bridge still stand and can be seen behind the new bridge structure.

-The structure is dedicated to Eugene Talmadge, who served as the Democratic Governor of Georgia in 1933-37 and 1941–43.
+The structure is dedicated to Eugene Talmadge, who served as the Democratic governor of Georgia in 1933-37 and 1941–43.

 The replacement bridge was originally suggested to be named for the Native American Creek leader Tomochichi, an important figure in Savannah's founding in 1733.
 After public forums on the issue, the original name was restored for the new structure.